projf/projf-explore/demos/castle-drawing/README.md

 # Castle Drawing Demo

 This SystemVerilog demo uses shapes to draw a simple castle and rainbow in 16 colours.
-You can freely build on these [MIT licensed](../../LICENSE) design.
-Have fun.

 This demo has an associated Project F blog post: [Castle Drawing](https://projectf.io/posts/castle-drawing/).
 New to graphics development on FPGA?
 Check out [Beginning FPGA Graphics](https://projectf.io/posts/fpga-graphics/).